aknggendang/aknggendang/README.md

 - 👋 Hi, I’m @aknggendang
 - 👀 I’m interested in software enginering and web development
-- 🌱 I’m currently learning ... python language
+- 🌱 I’m currently learning HtML CSS Javascript & Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...